roboticslab-uc3m/installation-guides/install-speech-recognition.md

 gst-inspect-1.0 pocketsphinx

-# to test that all is runnin ok
+# to test that all is running ok
 sudo modprobe snd_pcm_oss
 pocketsphinx_continuous -inmic yes
 ```